From Discs to Downloads, Forrester Research Inc., August 2003 (20 pages; US$895).

 At US$895, there is no way I could make the cover price of "From Discs To Downloads", but I was definitely curious to know what they had that was worth the cost.
 So I took the trouble to find out.

-It's the original research data that makes it so valuable, I guess: a survey of the downloading and cd burning habits and attitudes among close to 6,000 online users.
+It's the original research data that makes it so valuable, I guess a survey of the downloading and cd burning habits and attitudes among close to 6,000 online users.
 Obviously very useful info for a lot of people making delicate decisions.
-I managed to make do with the overview from the Forrester web-site, plenty of google-able commentary, and some media interviews with chief analyst, Josh Bernoff - plenty enough information out there to grab the salient thrusts and copy some of the detail to share with you.
+I managed to make do with the overview from the Forrester website, plenty of google-able commentaries, and some media interviews with chief analyst, Josh Bernoff - plenty enough information out there to grab the salient thrusts and copy some of the detail to share with you.

 The report from the International Federation of the Phonographic Industry came out in January and is available online - irony of ironies - as a free downloadable *.pdf file.

 |"The music industry's internet strategy is turning the corner, with new legal online music sites spreading fast and the campaign against illegal music file-swapping making a clear impact across the world."Jay Berman, Chairman & CEO, International Federation of the Phonograph Industry.|

 The two reports, with barely five months between them, offer a crucial snapshot of an industry in Stage Three of the digital revolution.

 Stage One was the age of illegal downloads, starting 1999, the year of Napster, since when the compact disc business dropped by US$2 billion, according to Forrester, of which almost $700 million was down to file-sharing.